 Hi, I'm Aleks and I am a programmer, hacker, and problem solver.
 I love to design and build many different things, software or not.
-Most of my software development experience is with Java, but you will find me developing and messing around with all sorts of technologies.
+Most of my software development experience is with Java and Go, but you will find me developing and messing around with all sorts of technologies.
 I am also always up for a challenge and love to solve problems.
-When I'm not at my computer you can find me playing badminton, volleyball, or video games.
+When I'm not at my computer you can find me playing volleyball or video games.

 I am not currently working on a single big project but am exploring and experimenting with many diferent things.
-Latest tinkering was spinning up a Kubernetes cluster on GCP to see how it works and to find out how GCP runs Kubernetes.
 I'll also get around to updating this website eventually.

 Visualization of a dictionary and it's terms.
 Displaying definitions and word similarity through nodes in a graph.
 Used to explore new words and expand your vocabulary.
 Won data science prize.
 Uses D3.js.